-Amanda Lucas is the Founder of Itchy Finger Design and Co-Founder and Chief Marketing Officer at Cube Digital Ltd. Amanda is a graduate of Digital Skills Academy’s BSc Honours in Digital Technology, Design and Innovation.
+Amanda Lucas is the Founder of Itchy Finger Design and Co-Founder and Chief Marketing Officer at Cube Digital Ltd. Amanda is a graduate of our BSc Honours in Digital Technology, Design and Innovation.

 Before I started the course, I had set up my own business, Itchy fingers design.
 I did the course because I wanted to enhance my digital skill set and drive growth for my business.